harrellbm/Bookletic/README.md

     ["Page 2 content"],
     ["Page 3 content"],
     ["Page 4 content"],
+    ["Page 5 content"],
+    ["Page 6 content"],
+    ["Page 7 content"],
+    ["Page 8 content"],
   ),
 )
 ```

-This will create an unordered draft signature layout with US Legal paper size, larger margins, no page borders, page numbers at the bottom right corner with a red border, and more padding around the content.
+This will create an unordered draft signature layout with US Legal paper size, larger margins, no page borders, and a variety of page numbers across the pages.

 ### Notes
 - The `sig` function is currently hardcoded to only handle two-page single-fold signatures.
 This means that it supports 4, 8, 12, etc. page signatures without any blank pages.
 If you feed it an odd number of pages, it will opt for laying out your pages in the closest size signature possible.
 It accomplishes this by inserting needed blank pages at the end of the signature.
 An example of how this works is if you start with five pages of content the sig function will create an eight page signature (two sheets front and back) adding the three needed blank pages to the back of the signature.
 If you would like to shift where these blank pages are in the signature you can feed the sig function empty pages at the beginning of the contents array.